How To Use a Wine Stopper (And Why You Should)

 Pro tip: Protect your Grassl decanters and carafe with a silicone Bouchon, even when not using.
 That way, they’ll always be ready to use.

 There are several types of bottle stoppers, and they all work similarly.
 An exception is the sparkling wine bottle stoppers, which come with clamps that prevent the pressure inside the bottle from popping out the stopper.

 For decanters and carafes, the only reliable alternative is a silicone Bouchon.
 Efficient, practical, and beautiful, this wine stopper will keep your decanters in good shape and your wine protected.
-That’s a win-win in our books.
-Purchase your Grassl silicone Bouchon today.
+That’s a win-win in our book.
+Purchase your Grassl Silicone Bouchon today.